ashhhlynn/boxd/README.md

 <table>
   <tr>
     <td>
 A Letterboxd inspired social network for rating films from the OMDb database to a diary, adding to a watchlist, and tracking activity by followed users.
 Built with a JavaScript and React front end and Ruby on Rails with PostgreSQL database back end.
-Deployed to Render.
     </td>
   </tr>
 </table>